graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 # Source Schema

-The GraphQL _source schema_ is a GraphQL schema that is part of a larger _composte schema_.
-Sourc schemas use directives to express intend and requirements to the composition process.
-In the following chapters we will describe the directives that are used to annotate the source schemas.
+The GraphQL _source schema_ is a GraphQL schema that is part of a larger _composite schema_.
+Source schemas use directives to express intent and requirements for the composition process.
+In the following chapters, we will describe the directives that are used to annotate a source schema.

 ## Directives